Additional domain properties

 Healthcheck report on failed domain updates

-This property has no effect if runtime domain configuration updates are disabled.
+503during initial domain loading until initialization completes. - This property has no effect if Runtime domain updates (